 FARM1120 – Pharmacist, Patient and Society

-- you have knowledge about the history of pharmacy and role of pharmacist in the healthcare system.
+- you have knowledge about the history of pharmacy and role of pharmacists in the healthcare system in a local and global perspective

-- you have understanding of the terms adherence, concordance and patient safety.
+- you have understanding of the terms adherence, concordance, patient safety, health literacy, and patient's understanding of medicine use

-- you have gained basic knowledge about clinical communication and ethics, and can reflect on ethical concerns.
+- you have gained basic knowledge about clinical communication and ethics, and can reflect on professional ethical dilemmas

 The course is only available to students enrolled at the Department of Pharmacy at the University of Oslo.